Ingredients (for 2 servings):

 - Mix all sauce ingredients together in a bowl; set aside.

-- Heat a little bit of vegetable oil in a large saute pan or a wok, and when hot, sear chicken on one side to obtain nice golden brown color.
+- Heat a little bit of vegetable oil in a large saute pan or a wok, and when hot, sear chicken on one side to obtain nice golden brown colour.
 Remove the chicken from the pan and set aside.
 The chicken should only be partially done at this stage.

 - To the same pan, add 1-2 Tbsp of vegetable oil, garlic, and onion; cook until the garlic starts to turn brown.
 Add the seared chicken, mushrooms and spur chilies or bell pepper to the pan and toss quickly to mix.